How to Play Bocce Ball: Everything You Ever Wanted to Know

 In the time of Roman soldiers, players would use anything that resembled a ball, including rocks, bound rags, and fruit.
 Early participants were also known to use coconuts brought back from Africa.
 Later on, they switched to hard olive wood to carve out balls.

 In 1923, metal technology took off.
 Players were able to have balls made out of bronze.
-Makers were also able to create slight variations in weight, diameter, and pattern to fit the hand size of the player and their throwing style.
+Makers also created slight variations in weight, diameter, and pattern to fit the hand size of the player and their throwing style.

 Modern bocce balls are about the size of a grapefruit.
 They are heavy, solid, and made of wood or epoxy.
 For most players, having the right set of balls is just as important as knowing how to play bocce ball.